-Moms are always talking about how cute their kids are, and correctly expect everyone else to appreciate the adorableness dripping from their babe’s tiny tousled heads.
+Moms are always talking about how cute their kids are, and understandably expect everyone else to appreciate the adorableness dripping from their babe’s tiny tousled head.

 Nana had an extraordinary relationship with my boy.
 They were two peas in a pod.
 Mom loved walks – so did he.
 She brought her leaf book everywhere, and he would stop to hug the trees.
 Along with all that nature stuff were the bugs and critters which inhabited them.

 “A bug,” he would say as he examined each tiny new arthropod.
-Following ladybugs along windowsills, patting stink bugs near the doorway, or saving the worms on a rainy day, was of the utmost importance to him.
-When he wasn’t scooping up worms beginning to sizzle on a hot a hot sidewalk after. a summer rain and gently placing them back in the grass, he was chasing his favorite creature of all – “bussalies.”
-Their tiny graceful wings, their brilliant colors, their dainty touch as they landed on flowers or picnic tables was captivating.
-In truth, he didn’t care if they were tiny common white moths, or majestic Monarchs – to him they were all simply amazing “bussalies.”
+Following ladybugs along windowsills, patting stink bugs near the doorway, or saving the worms on a rainy day, were of the utmost importance to him.
+When he wasn’t scooping up worms beginning to sizzle on a hot sidewalk after a summer rain and gently placing them back in the grass, he was chasing his favorite creature of all – “bussalies.”
+Their tin,y graceful wings, their brilliant colors, their dainty touch as they landed on flower,s or picnic tables were captivating.
+In truth, he didn’t care if they were tiny common white moths or majestic Monarchs – to him, they were all simply amazing “bussalies.”